BILBY - 2nd Small-Angle Neutron Scattering Instrument

 Small-angle scattering is a powerful technique for looking at sizes and structures of objects on the nanoscale (1-600 nm), like polymer molecules, biological molecules, defect structures in metals and ceramics, pores in rocks, magnetic clusters, magnetic flux lines in type-II superconductors and so on.

 ANSTO has both X-ray and neutron small-angle scattering adjacent to each other, and the advantage of neutrons is primarily for soft matter where the contrast-variation method can be used.
 In addition, it is useful for magnetic problems and ones in which large samples must be used.

 In many ways, small-angle scattering is complementary to electron microscopy.
 While direct imaging is the domain of electron microscopy, SAXS and SANS can provide particle sizes, shapes and distributions averaged over a complete macroscopic sample.

 Conventional small-angle scattering operates by defining a very well collimated beam using a pair of small well-separated circular apertures, and a roughly similar distance after the sample to a high-resolution detector.
 To go to smaller angles, there is a potential to use narrow slits instead of pin-hole collimation.
 Such option is to be likely be featured on BILBY.

-The construction of BILBY was funded as part of the Australian Governments Super-Science Initiative, its conceptual design was completed in early 2010, and it is located on the new CG2A cold neutron guide, viewing OPAL's liquid-deuterium cold neutron source.
+The construction of BILBY was funded as part of the Australian Governments Super-Science Initiative, its conceptual design was completed in early 2010, commissioning has been finished in 2015.
+Currently operating instrument is solely located on the build-on-purpose CG2A cold neutron guide, viewing OPAL's liquid-deuterium cold neutron source.